Vaida12345/Defaults/README.md

 }
 ```

-Please note that the signature for the sources of extension should be `Defaults.Key where Value == Void`.
-The keys are defined as instance properties to support Xcode's autocomplete feature for `@dynamicMemberLookup`.
+Please note that the keys are defined as instance properties to support Xcode's autocomplete feature for `@dynamicMemberLookup`.

 ### Integration with SwiftUI